BrandonMCoffey/Portfolio/_projects/coffey-utils/coffey-utils.md

 - gallery

 title: Coffey Utils
+tagline: Inspector Attributes and Reusable Tools
-tagline: Unity Package for Custom Attributes and Inspector Tools
+description: A Unity Package for Custom Attributes and Inspector Tools
-description: A digital adaptation of the board game, Terraforming Mars.
 thumbnail: sound-system.png
 tags: Unity
-role: Solo Project
-year: 2021
+year: 2023
 ---

 Coffey Utils is a package for Unity development that focuses on adding inspector attributes and generic resuable systems.
 Below are some examples of the package.